 Just to be clear please DO NOT fast your cat!
 Fasting your cat can lead to a life-threatening disease called hepatic lipidosis.

 - Fasting is a huge trend right now.
 If you fast, involve your dog once a week in it as well but only when you are not eating.

 - If you don’t fast, eat out the day you fast your dog.

 - Always feed a bone on fast days.

 Cat and Dog Obesity Take Aways – and I Don’t Mean Pizza!

 Cat and dog obesity, as with ALL dis-ease, is a much bigger picture than just being fat and going on some ridiculous diet food or fad thinking that will solve the problem.
 I am here to say it won’t.

 But what will is looking at the reasons behind it.
-We can work together not only for a better, happier, longer life for our dog or cat but also to change our outlook with ourselves and how society looks at it.
+We can work together not only for a better, happier, longer life for our pets, but also to change our outlook with ourselves.
 Instead of worrying what you look like or what your dog or cat looks like, let’s educate and support the public to get out in nature, play and find joy, put down those cell phones and computers, connect with our hearts, learn something new, cook for ourselves, our families, and our pets.
 Let’s all get healthier together, mentally, physically, and emotionally.
 Love yourself like your dogs love you (how many of us can do that) and love your dog and cat back the same way.
-Have less judgement and more love and acceptance and let’s get this obesity epidemic addressed on a whole different level.
+Have less judgement and more love and acceptance and let’s address this obesity epidemic on a whole different level.
 I know we can!